lamharrison/NER-and-Linking-of-Ancient-and-Historic-Places/README.md

 This project mainly used Spacy and Flask for external libraries.

-More others details see `requirements.txt`.
+More others details see [requirements.txt](https://github.com/lamharrison/NER-and-Linking-of-Ancient-and-Historic-Places/blob/master/requirements.txt).

 ## Getting the Source